Snigelson/pytimex/README.md

 ## TODO

-* Test everything more extensively (most tests have been comparing to data from the original Timex software) - set up unit tests
+* Test everything more extensively (most tests so far have been comparing to data from the original Timex software)
 * Work on the protocol documentation

 More specific work: